 I saw Frequency in the theatre when it came out in 2000.
 I was 12 at the time, and even then I knew how deep and amazing this movie was, even though I didn’t fully understand everything that was going on.
 I understood the basic idea of it, but couldn’t really grasp the entire concept.
 The last time I had seen this movie was in 2004, and I knew I needed to include it on this list of movies I consider the greatest ever made.
 Before I do one of these entries, I rewatch the movie, so it’s fresh on my mind.
 I just finished watching this movie for the first time in ten years, and in fact the credits are still rolling and I can hear the music, and I understand this movie even better now than I did when I was younger.
 And had I have seen more recently, it would have been the first movie I reviewed for this series.

 The film is about John Sullivan (Jim Caviezel), an NYC police officer, whose father, Frank Sullivan (Dennis Quaid), a fire fighter, died in a warehouse fire 30 years prior.
-A couple days before the 30th anniversary of his father’s death, he happens upon his old HAM Radio.
+The day before the 30th anniversary of his father’s death, he happens upon his old HAM Radio.
 He turns it on and there’s someone on the other end.
 At first, John talks about how he can’t believe that anyone still uses HAM Radios, but soon realizes that he’s talking to his father in the past on the exact same radio.
 Frank, of course, doesn’t believe him, but John tells him how he died the next day, and how he could have survived if he had “just gone the other way”.

 The next day, Frank is at the fire station when there’s an emergency call to the very warehouse the crazy person on the HAM claiming to be his son said he would die that day.
 He is clearly very nervous rising up to the warehouse.
 But he runs into the building and finds a girl who is unconscious.
 He goes to carry her out and sees two different ways to go.
 One is just a smoke-filled hallway, and the other is a fire-soaked door.
 He starts running down the smokey hallway until he remembers, “If you had just gone the other way. . .”, so he turns around and head through the fire door, where he finds an easy escape, surviving the fire.